 A Tale of ‘Un-expectations’: Dixita’s Spiti Valley Trip with Thrillophilia

-After shuffling through several tour operators, both regional and corporate, this year I decided to undertake this trip with Thrillophilia.
-Since I heard a lot of good reviews of their Spiti itinerary, I was quite interested to see how the trip unfolded.
+After exploring several tour operators, both regional and corporate, Dixita chose Thrillophilia for this adventure.
+Having heard excellent reviews of their Spiti itinerary, she was eager to see how this trip would unfold.

 The Arrival